Preparing to apply

 Transfer Policy

-Due to a change in our curriculum, The UGA College of Veterinary Medicine no longer accepts transfer students.
+Due to a change in our curriculum, we no longer accept transfer students in the DVM program.